dwaite498/bedfordmuseum/ansible/README.md

 Now that everything is set up, it's time to provision the new server.
 You can do this using the Makefile in the repo root:

-    $ make setup_server run_server
+    $ make initialize_server

-After you've created the new server, you'll need to transfer the static content in.
-You could do this in multiple ways: attach an existing volume with a copy of the data, scp between droplets, etc. We should make this easier.
+After you've created the new server, you'll need to transfer any saved content in.
+You could do this in multiple ways: attach an existing volume with a copy of the data, scp between droplets, etc. The provided scripts only really handle the from-scratch case, so if you choose to attach an existing volume, you'll need to do some manual work or make some modifications.

+Next, load in the app resources and initialize HTTPS certs using certbot

+    $ make initialize_app

+And then start the app

+    $ make run_app

-You'll also need to either transfer in an existing database or initialize a new one by going into the running rails container and running `RAILS_ENV=production rake db:up_to_you`.
+You'll also need to either transfer in an existing database or initialize a new one by sshing into the server going into the running rails container and running `# rails db:reset`

 ## Replacing the production server

 The bedfordvamuseum.org domain points to a DigitalOcean floating IP address.
-The advantage of doing this instead of point it to the droplet's IP directly is that we can swap out our droplet for a new one instantaneously by reassigning the floating IP.
+The advantage of doing this instead of pointing it to the droplet's IP directly is that we can swap out our droplet for a new one instantaneously by reassigning the floating IP.

 If swapping out the production droplet is your goal, first verify that everything looks good with the new droplet, then reassign the floating IP.
 At this point, you can destory or do whatever with the old droplet since it will no longer be receiving production traffic.
+This will probably be a little trickier now that we're managing https certs with certbot, which we won't be able to configure until the domains are pointing to the right places.

 ## References